Legacy carrier: Significance

 Prior to 1979, the CAB regulated its carriers as a cartel, strictly limiting competition between them and setting uniform fare levels nationally.
 Such fare levels were above those that would prevail in a free market, as proven by comparison with fares charged by less-regulated intrastate carriers during the regulated era.
 CAB carriers thus entered deregulation with a legacy of high costs.
 The history of the legacy carriers following deregulation is in significant part the story of their struggle with this legacy, their efforts to cut costs and to compensate for such costs through various business model adaptations.
 One indication of this long-term struggle is that of the surviving US legacy carriers, all have gone through bankruptcy since 1978 with the exception of Alaska Airlines.

 Context

 A complete list of CAB-regulated scheduled airlines in 1978, the last year of the regulated era, is available in the Civil Aeronautics Board article.
 Those are the legacy carriers as of the start of the deregulated era.
-For completeness, there is also a list of the charter carriers from the same year (known as "supplemental air carriers").
-Whether the supplemental airlines count as legacy carriers is largely moot since they had little impact on the industry after deregulation.
+For completeness, there is also a list of charter carriers (the CAB called them supplemental air carriers) and all-cargo carriers (such as Flying Tiger Lines) from the same year.
+Whether CAB-era supplemental or all-cargo airlines count as legacy carriers is largely moot since none survive and they had little impact on the passenger industry after deregulation.

 Of the 1978 scheduled passenger CAB carriers, as shown in the table referenced above, 23 flew jets: